 Trichotillomania and BFRBs are hard to talk about, hard to read about, and hard to learn about.
 Accurate information that does exist is difficult to find and frequently neglects the day-to-day challenges of the average trichster.
 In an effort to bridge this information gap, we're interviewing everyone we can and sharing their stories with the world.
 This is the first in an ongoing series of interviews.

-Country and Province: Canada, British Columbia
+Location: Canada, British Columbia

 My problem is eyelash and eyebrow pulling.
 It first became a problem when I was around 5 or 6.
 I went through extreme sexual and physical abuse as a small child, and blocked out the horrible memories until I was around 12 or 13.
 Sometime during the PTSD I started pulling at my eyelashes subconsciously.
 I would do it while watching tv mostly, and then it progressed and I couldn't stop.
 I would run out of eyelashes and get anxious because I had nothing else to pull, so I started on my eyebrows.
 It was hard as a young girl, because nobody knew why I was doing it.
 Anxiety wasn't recognized, especially because my doctor was 70 years old and stuck in his ways.
 They tried acupuncture, different diets, group therapy (that actually made things worse).
 My friends would always ask about it and I didn't know what to tell them, I would just say something along the lines of "Oh I just don't have them".
 I started wearing strip lashes at age 16 and have worn them every day for 5 years.
 It's helped with my self confidence, and it's helped with random pulling in the daytime.
 There have been many times where I thought I was done with it, but then I'd relapse and wake up with no eyelashes again.
 It's like smoking, it relieves me of all anxiety and it just feels so damn good.